drestrepoj06/CGI-COP-WUR/README.md

-- [ ] Not urgent: Write doc to explain mock-up data file:
-- [x] 1a.
-Add random train selector, change this train's FIELD 'status' from TRUE to FALSE, write the current location to TOPIC 'broken_train'
-- [ ] 2a. **Calculate estimated driving time from current ambu to this 'accident_location' based on Tomtom API, change this ambu's FIELD 'status' from TRUE to FALSE.
-Write the travel path of this ambu to Tile38 DB according to timestamp.**
-- [x] 2b.
-Create a Popup window to notify the accident.
-- [x] 2c.
-Add the reset button.
-- [x] 2d.
-Actually stop the train by modifying its subsequent coordinates.
+Currently working on:
-- [ ] 2e.
-Change 1km nearby railsegments FIELD 'status' from TRUE to FALSE lay them over real-time traffic density
+- [ ] 1a.
+Change 1km nearby railsegments FIELD 'status' from TRUE to FALSE lay them over real-time traffic density.
+(Mate or Jhon after 1e-f)
-- [ ] 2f.
+- [ ] 1b.
 Send **GEOFENCING** on the segments that 'status' are FALSE.
 Send alert when other trains come across them.
-- [x] 2h.
-Add railway to map.

-Above should be finished before Wed meeting.
+(Mate or Jhon after 1e-f)
+- [ ] 1c.
+Calculate estimated driving time from current ambu to this 'accident_location' based on Tomtom API. **Move code into the consumer** (Xiaolu)
+- [ ] 1d.
+Fix bug with having to refresh the button (should be fixed by completing 1c).
+(Xiaolu)
+- [ ] 1e.
+Update severity field.
+(Jhon)
+- [ ] 1f.
+Create a pop-up at the stopped train upon pressing the button/update incident information window.
+(Jhon)
+- [ ] 1g.
+Fix bug with trains stopping at the border of the study area.
+(Thijs)
+- [ ] 1h.
+Add more simulated ambulances.
+(Falco)
 ---

-- [ ] 3a.
-Update pie chart.
-- [x] 4a.
-Assign color to different road based on traffic density.
+Requirements:
-- [ ] 4b.
-Increase speed for ambu when it's on it's duty.
+- [ ] 2a.
+Set realistic speed when an ambulance is driving towards incident location.
+- [ ] 2b.
+Estimated Time of Arrival of ambulance to incident location

+---
+Other tasks:
+- [ ] 3.
+Write doc to explain mock-up data file:
-- [ ] 4c.
-A progress bar to reveal the time ambu takes to arrive the 'accident_location'.
+- [ ] 4.
+Link charts and graphs to data on the map.
-- [ ] 5a.
-What happen when we want more ambu for the same 'accident_location'.
+- [ ] 5.
+Send multiple ambulances to incident location based on severity.

 ---